-Amazon will pay you up to $1,000 if you’re injured by a third-party seller’s product
+Amazon will pay you if you’re injured by a third-party seller’s product

-Amazon has announced it is expanding its A-to-Z Guarantee that will see the company itself financially compensate you if the product your order from a third-party seller physically damages your property or causes you physical injury.
-In most cases, compensation maxes out at $1,000 per product.
+Amazon has announced it is expanding its A-to-Z Guarantee that will see the company itself financially compensate buyers if the product they order from a third-party seller physically damages their property or causes physical injury.
+Amazon will directly compensate customers for claims under $1,000 per product.

 In order to be eligible for the compensation, the product must be defective and that defect must be the cause of the damage or injury.
 Amazon says its new compensation scheme goes “far beyond our legal obligations,” but the company is doing it to help streamline claims made by buyers against third-party sellers.
 Amazon says the $1,000 threshold will cover 80% of all claims made against third-party sellers.